mdeagen/nmcuration/weibull/README.md

 ## Extraction of Data

-Once the axes have been calibrated, use auto-extract or manual extraction to capture the x-y data.
-Copy these data to the clipboard and paste into the X column Weibull_converter.xlsx spreadsheet.
+Once the axes have been calibrated, use auto-extract or manual extraction to capture the x-y data. **Copy these data to the clipboard** and paste into the X column of the `Weibull_converter.xlsx` spreadsheet.

 ![Screenshot of extracted data from WebPlotDigitizer](https://github.com/mdeagen/nmcuration/blob/master/weibull/www/view-data.PNG)